This mount has been replaced by the new model: GM2000 HPS II Combi

 |PC control||Remote control via RS-232 or Ethernet; proprietary ASCOM driver or Meade compatible protocol; update of firmware and orbital elements of comets, asteroids and artificial satellites via RS-232 or Ethernet; virtual control panel via RS-232 or Ethernet.
 Wi-Fi included to control the mount via Tablet, Smartphone etc.|

-All the GM2000 Mounts are available in a special version for very low temperature operations: ask our team if interested.
+All the GM2000 Mounts are available in a special version for very low temperature operations.

 GM 2000 HPS II „Monolith“ Equatorial Mount Head (Standard Package), including:

 GM 2000 HPS II Mount – Monolith version with precision absolute axis-encoders, control box with onboard-intelligence (Linux-processor),V. 2 – HPS version firmware, stand alone system ( no PC required ), professional handcontrol unit with graphic display and temperature control, cables, counterweight bar and strong transport carton-box with shaped foam, WiFi option included.